ESA-APEx/apex_algorithms/algorithm_catalog/dhi/RAMONA_HRB_Country_mosaick/openeo_udp/README.md

-# Herbaceous Biomass Extract
+# Herbaceous Herbaceous Biomass country mosaic

-For a selected African country and month, returns the Ramona biomass data.
+For a selected African country, year and month, returns the Ramona biomass data.

 This is an example output for Benin: